Fall 2015 Revisions to the East Asian Studies Undergraduate Program

 If you have any questions about the major or minor requirements, please contact the Director of Undergraduate Studies.
+See Academic Advising for more information about the program and how to declare a Major or Minor.

 The Department of East Asian Studies offers courses on China, Japan, and Korea.
 The focus of the program is primarily on language and literature and the way in which these three civilizations have interacted with the Western world to reconstitute received cultures into modern societies.
 By intensive study of Asian culture, the student is encouraged to reflect on the global interrelatedness of human society.
 Three language sequences are offered: a six-semester Chinese language sequence, a six-semester Japanese language sequence, and a six-semester Korean language sequence.